We would love you to join us on the Village Hall and Recreation Area Charity Committees.

 Help to protect Biodiversity in Shropshire, National Plant Monitoring Scheme – Find a square

 The White Lion, Ash

-With much enthusiasm, dedication and support from the village, local residents are working together to prevent closure of the pub and save The White Lion as a community asset.
-The Group have raised £325,000 in shares, grants and loans; sufficient to purchase the pub from the current owners who will retire when the land and business assets are transferred, and to provide a small working capital.
-However, the Group would still like to raise another £20,000 – £45,000 to provide additional working capital and fund refurbishment work.
+With much enthusiasm, dedication and support from the village, local residents pulled together to prevent closure of the pub and save The White Lion as a community asset.
+They raised £205,000 in shares, and £120,000 in grants and loans, sufficient to purchase the pub and carry out the intitial refurbishment works.
+However, the White Lion would still like to raise another £20,000 – £45,000 to provide additional working capital and fund refurbishment work.

-The Group are looking for volunteers with an interest or expertise to get involved.
-If you have skills or knowledge which you feel would benefit the Group and are willing to offer your time visit savethewhitelionash.co.uk to find out how you can help and who to contact.
+The community are looking for volunteers with an interest or expertise to get involved.
+If you have skills or knowledge which you feel would benefit the White Lion and are willing to offer your time visit savethewhitelionash.co.uk to find out how you can help and who to contact.

 Or maybe you wish to help by purchasing a community share?
 Find out more here.